cagledw/climate_analyzer/README.md

 Geographical Regions are specified by fip_code.
 See: https://www.census.gov/library/reference/code-lists/ansi.html

 Command line options to assist in station ID determination:
-    -findrgn [2_letter_state]    : set fip_code used by find
+* findrgn [2_letter_state]    : set fip_code used by find
-    -find    [radius]            : list all stations within region set by findrgni
+* find    [radius]            : list all stations within region set by findrgn
-    -home    [lat/long]          : set location that station distance is measured from
+* home    [lat/long]          : set location that station distance is measured from

 From Command Line:
     py -m cda [-option] [-arg]